×

-Comedy is a tricky thing!
-What is funny in English may not be funny in Chinese.
-In fact, a lot of things we find humorous in our culture can be downright offensive in Chinese culture.
+But what is funny in English may not be funny in Chinese—a lot of things we find humorous in our culture can be downright offensive in Chinese culture.

-• Understanding humor in a different language is an important part of becoming fluent.
-Learning how to speak, write and understand Chinese is vital, of course.
-However, understanding slang, humor and other little aspects of Mandarin make a big difference in how fluent you can become.
+Let me fill you in on different examples of Chinese humor works.
+Understanding slang, humor and other little aspects of Mandarin make a big difference in how fluent you can become.

 1. Embarrassing others and joking about “losing face” is a big no-no